DecentricCorp/Lightrail-API-Docs/use-cases/stripe-split.md

 ### Charge Stripe

-To charge Stripe, if you have a `token` use the following call.
-Note that Stripe has many clients for different programming languages, so, you are likely to make this call using the client library.
+To charge Stripe, you need to make a call similar to the following.
+Note that Stripe has many client libraries for different programming languages, so you are likely able to make this call via a suitable client library for your project.

-Note that unlike Lightrail, the value of the `amount` parameter in the Stripe call should be a <u>positive</u> integer.
+An mentioned earlier, unlike Lightrail, the value of the `amount` parameter in the Stripe call should be a <u>positive</u> integer.

-As you see in this example, we recommend that you use Stripe's `metadata` parameter to push additional information with this transaction indicating that this is part of a split-tender with lightrail and to record the `lightrailPendingTransactionId`.
+As you see in this example, we recommend that you use Stripe's `metadata` parameter to push additional information with this transaction indicating that it is part of a split-tender with lightrail and to record the `lightrailPendingTransactionId`.

 ```json
 POST https://api.stripe.com/v1/charges